Navigating the 510(k) Clearance and PMA Approval Process

 Regardless of the approval route a device requires, the premarket submission process can be strenuous.
 Even the abbreviated 510(k) application requires about 25 types of documents that can result in hundreds-to-thousands of pages of text and images.
 Despite the grueling nature of these applications, adopting a product-centric approach throughout the new product development (NPD) period facilitates a smoother premarket notification process for medical device companies.

-During the pre-submittal period, Arena offers organizations a solution to identify and gather the pre-submittal tasks and deliverables while providing an electronic collaboration tool that will capture development and verification activity.
-After submission, Arena helps companies by offering configurable templates that can be generated to address 510(k) updates and tasks that identify and track update actions.
-In addition, Arena can be utilized to identify and capture registration and listing requirements by individual markets.
+During the pre-submittal period, Arena QMS offers organizations a solution to identify and gather the pre-submittal tasks and deliverables while providing an electronic collaboration tool that will capture development and verification activity.
+After submission, Arena also helps teams by offering configurable templates that can be generated to address 510(k) updates and tasks that identify and track update actions.
+In addition, Arena QMS can be utilized to identify and capture registration and listing requirements by individual markets.

-Managing premarket approvals, as well as postmarket surveillance, with Arena not only updates product records in real-time, but also helps organize application and post-submittal documentation to ensure a smooth compliance journey for the company.
+Managing premarket approvals, as well as postmarket surveillance, with Arena QMS, not only updates product records in real-time but also helps organize the application and post-submittal documentation to ensure a smooth compliance journey for the company.

 Navigating 510(k) clearance or PMA approval can be riddled with obstacles and slow time-to-market to a frustrating pace.
 However, by adopting a product-centric approach, you can manage your premarket submittal process smoothly and with confidence.